“ A good laugh and a long sleep are the best cures in the doctor's book ”

 Catnaps

 There are varying opinions on the value of catnaps.
 Some swear by how good it is to have a short nap for about 15 minutes as it refreshes & re-energizes them.
-Others say it delays their sleep time at night.
-Still others, like me have a hard time falling asleep in the daytime.
-But I believe if it is done in moderation and it does help to refresh you, then go ahead and have the catnap, like this sweet child.
+Others believe that it delays their sleep time at night.

 Disclaimer: The information provided on this site is not intended to be medical advice.
 If you think that you have a sleep disorder you should seek care from a qualified professional.
 Quality Living Styles.com does not endorse any products or services, including those mentioned in the Google Ads.